cern-eos/eos/doc/quickstart/boxed.rst

    :align: center

-Follow the guidelines and checkout the project of your interest at http://sciencebox.web.cern.ch/sciencebox
+Checkout the project of your interest and follow the guidelines at http://sciencebox.web.cern.ch/sciencebox